Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-The authors in \cite{jyv2018run} propose a mitigation technique inside the router that may have Trojan to alter header fields (no of flits, destination, head flag bit, and tail flag bit) to cause DoS attacks.
-The basic idea is to shuffle the bit fields among themselves and other fields to obfuscate information.
-Furthermore, the authors propose a single bit error code correction on top of the obfuscation to mitigate effects from Trojans.
+\textbf{DoS by Packet Tampering:} The authors in \cite{jyv2018run} propose a mitigation technique inside the router that may have Trojan to alter header fields (no of flits, destination, head flag bit, and tail flag bit) to cause DoS attacks.
+The basic idea is to shuffle the bit fields among themselves and others to obfuscate information.
+Furthermore, the authors propose a single-bit error code correction on top of the obfuscation to mitigate the effects of Trojans.
 Immediately after the flit enters the router, the shuffle encoder will shuffle header fields.
 The shuffling pattern is determined by the last few bits of the actual payload of the packet.
-For example, there will be eight shuffling patterns determined by the last three bits of the payload.
-After the router goes trough it's all stages, the de-shuffler returns the header fields to the normal bit pattern.
-Since the HT is inside the router, it cannot do meaningful attack by bit alterations from shuffled bits.
-For example, the HT is unaware of the position of the bits representing number of flits in the packet.
-Experimental results show that the proposed methodology is able to recover 67\% and 45\% in changing number of flits and destination address, respectively.
-The mitigation technique has area overhead of 21\% compared to baseline router.
+For example, eight shuffling patterns will be determined by the last three bits of the payload.
+After the router goes through all its stages, the de-shuffler returns the header fields to the normal bit pattern.
+Since the HT is inside the router, it cannot make a meaningful attack by bit alterations from shuffled bits.
+For example, the HT is unaware of the position of the bits representing the number of flits in the packet.
+Experimental results show that the proposed methodology is able to recover 67\% and 45\% in changing the number of flits and destination address, respectively.
+The mitigation technique has an area overhead of 21\% compared to the baseline router.